Palace: Germany

-The German term for "palace" is Palast, which is used especially for large palatial complexes and gardens.
-Large country houses are typically called schloss (chateaux or castle in English).
+In medieval German, a palas was a building within a castle complex which served as a residence for the nobility, with rooms suitable for receiving guests and holding banquets.
+Modern German Palast is mainly associated with the large palatial complexes and gardens that became popular in the baroque period.
+The word Schloss originally referred to a fortified castle, but it too has come to refer to a palace, typically a country residence.
+By contrast, the word Burg is still mainly used for the fortified castles of medieval times.

 Germany offers a variety of more than 25,000 castles and palaces and thousands of manor houses.
 The country is known for its fairy tale-like scenery palatial buildings, such as Sanssouci, Linderhof Palace, Herrenchiemsee, Schwetzingen, Nordkirchen and Schwerin Palace.
 Many of these buildings have a history of over 1000 years, ranging from fortifications to royal residences.
 Many German castles after the Middle Ages were mainly built as royal or ducal palaces rather than as a fortified building.